8 Modelling

 Bootstrapping (multiple samples with replacement) can also be used for model development, with models evaluated with an “out of bag” sample.
 Bootstrap sampling is embedded in boosting and bagging algorithms.

-1. Cross validation
+- Cross validation

-This method mixes and shuffles all data points and splits them into k folds (usually 5-10) for iterative performance measuring.
+folds (usually 5-10) for iterative performance measuring.
 In each iteration, one fold is left out as the testing set and the others are used as the training set.
-By these iterations, k measures of the chosen performance metric(s) can be obtained to assess the model’s average performance and variance, which is used as an estimate of the model’s performance on unseen data.
+By these iterations, k

 When using cross validation, it’s important you ensure there are no significant data changes across time within the model development dataset.
 For example, if a policy change was implemented at a date in the middle of your dataset time range - this may impact the data and affect model performance at some time post that date.
 You will also want to ensure that there are no foreseeable data changes between the development set and the future data that the model would be applied on.
 In healthcare, it’s also important to check whether the model will be used at an event level (e.g. a hospitalisation event or GP visit) or patient level in advance.